Kayige/GoSchool/README.md

 # GoSchool
-This repository is to store the development codes shared during the Course for Go Basics to facilitate better understanding of the discussed solutions.
+This repository is to store the codes shared to facilitate better understanding of the discussed topics.

 All rights reserved.
 No part of this repository may be reproduced or transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of the author.